If you have too much debt, you may not want to do anything that will harm your credit score.

 Mr & Mrs C – can’t get a consolidation loan

 Mr C was hoping to get a large consolidation loan to repay a lot of other debts.
-He did this a couple of years ago, but their credit card balances have grown again and they are now having difficulty managing the repayments.
-They have applied for a large joint loan but been rejected.
+He did this a couple of years ago, but their credit card balances have grown again and they are now having difficulty managing the card repayments as they are still repaying the previous consolidation loan.
+They have applied for a new large consolidation loan but been rejected.

 This can feel frustrating because they know the repayments on a consolidation loan would be more affordable.
 But to a lender, giving them a big loan looks too risky, even though they both have OK credit ratings.

 They are worried about any debt solutions as they see a consolidation loan in the future as their best option.
-But Mr and Mrs C probably don’t have any better options, unless they can significantly reduce other expenses.
+But Mr and Mrs C need to look at debt options such as a debt management plan.